arup-group/pam/README.md

 pip install --no-deps -e ./pam
 ```

-For more information, see our detailed instructions in our documentation.
+For more detailed instructions, see our [documentation](https://arup-group.github.io/pam/0.2/installation/).

 ## Contributing